Robert J. Mrazek: Awards

 For his conservation and preservation work, the Directors Guild of America awarded Mrazek its first Legislative Achievement Award in 1987.
 In 1988, Mrazek, along with Andrews, was named a Conservationist of the Year by the NPCA, the National Parks Conservation Association, for their efforts to protect Manassas National Battlefield from adjacent land development.
 The Governor of New York gave Mrazek the Commissioner's Preservationist Award in 1990.

 In 2017, Mrazek was named one of the Four Legends of Civil War Battlefield Preservation by the American Battlefield Trust.

 Author

-Since retiring from Congress, Mrazek has published twelve books, including eight novels, and four works of non-fiction; he also wrote the screenplay for the 2016 feature film, The Congressman.
+Since retiring from Congress, Mrazek has published fourteen books, including nine novels, and five works of non-fiction; he also wrote the screenplay for the 2016 feature film, The Congressman.